ddiLab/SageEdu/setup/general/PackageInstallationGuide.md

 * **Listing:**
     * `pip freeze` show every installed package in the environment and their versions

-## General Enviornment Setup
+## Base Enviornment Customization
 **Before proceeding, make sure to have completed the instructions in `/setup/general/pythonSetup.md`**
-To customize your current virtual enviornment with all the packages you need to follow the tutorials any of the sensors simply run the following command **within** your environment:
+To customize your current virtual enviornment with all the packages you need to follow the tutorials of the sensors, simply run the following command **within** your base environment **in** the current directory (`setup/general`):
     `bash generalEnvi.sh`

 Note: that command will exit you of your virtual environment